 Experience The Results Of Grafting Without The Discomfort

 The Chao Pinhole surgical technique uses tiny instruments to restore the position of gum tissue without using a graft or scalpel.

 This advanced method reduces bleeding and minimizes discomfort both during and after the procedure.

 Recovery time for the Chao Pinhole technique is short compared to traditional grafting.
 Some patients heal overnight.

 The Chao Pinhole surgical technique treats gum recession by repositioning nearby tissue.
-During the procedure, Dr. Patil will:
+During the procedure, Dr. Strauss will:

 When you have receding gums, your gums pull back from your teeth and expose the surfaces of the roots.
 Some people are naturally disposed to receding gums by heredity.
 Receding gums in women can also be brought on by hormonal changes or pregnancy.
 Other causes can include: